sarbal/AuPairWise/README.md

-AuPairWise: tool for replicability estimation without replicates for expression data
+AuPairWise: A tool to assess biological replicability without using replicates
 ========

 # Code